 We thus need to balance our growth with gross margin development as well as with the growth of operating costs.
 The latter include among others selling and logistics costs as well as employee expenses.
-In 2018, our EBIT margin reached 1.4% compared to 1.6% in 2017.
-The fall resulted from the gross profit margin, as ASBIS retained its SG&A efficiency.
+In 2019, our EBIT margin reached 1.7% compared to 1.4% in 2018.
+The growth resulted from the gross profit margin, as ASBIS retained its SG&A efficiency.
 Due to the strong standing of the Company, ASBIS does not use equity financing and finances its growth via debt and factoring.
-Overall, in 2018 our net margin reached 0.6% (versus 0.5% in 2017).
+Overall, in 2019 our net margin reached 0.8% (versus 0.6% in 2018).
 ASBIS is also a dividend paying company.
 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-We paid out US\$ 3.3m in dividend from 2017 earnings (in June 2018) which constituted a 100% YoY increase compared to the previous year.
-To share with shareholders during the successful 2018, in December 2018 ASBIS paid out an interim dividend of US\$ 0.05 per share which amounted to US\$ 2.8m of cash outlay.
-BoD proposed for an additional US\$ 0.05 per share dividend to be paid out from 2018 earnings (US\$ 2.8m).
-The whole dividend payment would amount to US\$ 5.55m.
+We paid out US\$ 5.55m in dividend from 2018 earnings (US\$ 2.8m in June 2019 and an interim dividend in December 2018).
+To share with shareholders during the successful 2019, in December 2019 ASBIS paid out an interim dividend of US\$ 0.06 per share which amounted to US\$ 3.33m of cash outlay.
+BoD proposed an additional US\$ 0.075 per share dividend to be paid out from 2019 earnings (US\$ 4.2m).
+The whole dividend payment would amount to US\$ 7.5m.